 Particularly well-suited to anyone who wants to add in a highly moisturising step to their winter routine, this will also work well for those faced with pollution or UV on a regular basis who wants a little extra antioxidant protection.

-While I love Drunk Elephant, however, there are certainly cheaper alternatives out there which still offer a quality oil- such as The Ordinary’s 100% Cold Pressed Virgin Marula Oil (£8.10 for 30 ml, Feel Unique).
+While I love Drunk Elephant, however, there are certainly cheaper alternatives out there which still offer a quality oil- such as The Ordinary’s 100% Cold Pressed Virgin Marula Oil.
 Although I do find Drunk Elephant’s option has a slightly smoother finish, possibly down to the filtration system used.

 Great for: Moisturising and getting skin glowy.

 Not-so-great for: The wallet, as this is a pretty expensive product.

 This post contains affiliate links, meaning that if you buy a product after clicking on it I may earn a (very) small commission in sales at no extra cost to you.
 All my opinions are entirely my own, however, and affiliate links never change how I write about or present a product.
 The money earned from them helps towards the running costs of this site, allowing me to continue writing and reviewing thoroughly and honestly.